The digital publishing award

 Talita Facchini

-Talita Facchini is a journalist and has worked as a reporter at PublishNews – the main information portal about the publishing market in Brazil – for eight years.
+Talita Facchini is a journalist who worked as a reporter and assistant editor at PublishNews—the leading information portal on the Brazilian publishing market—for nine years.

-In her coverage, she has closely followed major movements and research in the Brazilian book business sector, responsible for news, podcasts, Sabatina PublishNews, and other multi-format projects.
-In recent years, she has also covered the Frankfurter Buchmesse and Sharjah International Book Fair as well as national literary events including the São Paulo and Rio de Janeiro Book Fairs and the Festa Literária Internacional de Paraty (Flip).
+In recent years, she has closely followed the main developments and research in the Brazilian publishing sector, responsible for news, podcasts, Sabatina PublishNews, and other multi-format projects.
+She has also covered the Frankfurter Buchmesse, the Sharjah and Beijing International Book Fairs, as well as national literary events such as the São Paulo and Rio de Janeiro Book Fairs and the Paraty International Literary Festival (FLIP).

-With her expertise in the publishing market, she was also invited to moderate several discussions on topics related to the sector such as standardized metadata, use of social media by publishers, the audiobook market in Brazil and its different perspectives, and many others.
+With her expertise in the publishing market, she has also been invited to moderate several discussions on industry-related topics, such as standardized metadata, the use of social media by publishers, the audiobook market in Brazil and its diverse perspectives, among many others.

 Bookwire GmbH